roybailey/research-kotlin-springboot/rksb-service/rksb-service-demo/README.md

 ## Design

-Package a deployable SpringBoot service to demonstrate all the features of the code-generation libraries.
+Package a deployable SpringBoot service to demonstrate all the features of the common libraries.

 ## Getting started